Ernie A Arias

 Ms. Matalon is an active member of The Broadway League, where she has served as a co-chair for four Road Marketing Conferences.
 She also sits on the Intra-Industry Marketing and Road Marketing Committees.
 Ms. Matalon was one of the first recipients of The Broadway League’s Outstanding Achievement in Road Marketing Award.
 Ms. Matalon actively participates as a lecturer at meetings and conferences including NAMP and the Commercial Theatre Institute.

 John holds his B.S. in Mathematics from Loyola University of Chicago, and his M.B.A. in Finance from the University of Chicago.
 He is a Certified Financial Planner™ (CFP®).

-In addition to serving as President of the Lookingglass Theatre Board of Directors, John is affiliated with The Nature Conservancy, Lambda Legal, Center on Halsted, Howard Brown Health Center, Our Fund, GLBT Community Center of Colorado, and the Land Trust of the Upper Arkansas.
+In addition to serving as President of the Lookingglass Theatre Board of Directors, John is affiliated with Lambda Legal, Center on Halsted, Howard Brown Health Center, Our Fund, GLBT Community Center of Colorado, and the Land Trust of the Upper Arkansas.

-John lives with his partner, David Robbins, in Evanston.
+John lives with his partner, David Robbins, in Chicago’s Gold Coast.
 He enjoys spending time hiking and skiing near their Colorado retreat, and helping Dave raise their terrier, Tater Tot.

 “I was first introduced to Lookingglass Theatre when I saw Arabian Nights in the early 1990’s.
 The Lookingglass ensemble are master story tellers; there was magic and I was hooked.
 Great theater strikes those fundamental themes that come with living, and teaches me more about myself.
 When I reached that point in my life when I was in a position to give back, I was drawn to Lookingglass.
 I want everyone to have the opportunity to experience these stories.”